jeff-hykin/WhiteBox-web/README.md

-# How can I view this?
+# How can I view/run this myself?
 If you've got git and npm installed, then just run the following commands:
 ```
 git clone https://github.com/jeff-hykin/WhiteBox-web